 For additional information about FDLE, please visit our About Us section.

-FDLE offers a structured Internship Program to college seniors and graduate students who are enrolled in school during the semester of potential internship and are not on any type of academic probation or warning.
-The internship must be to earn college credit.
-To view the available FDLE internships and their descriptions, select a location on the map below.
-Information regarding each division and the responsibilities of its interns is provided.
+FDLE offers a structured Internship Program for college seniors and graduate students who are enrolled in school during the semester of their potential internship and who are not on academic probation or warning.
+All internships must be completed for academic credit through the student’s institution.

 NOTE: Some internships are only offered in specific areas.